-Large commercial trucks are a common sight in Pittsburg and throughout Contra Costa County, California.
+Large commercial trucks are common in Pittsburg and Contra Costa County, California.
 The trucking industry is governed by extensive regulations.
-However, the entities responsible for transporting loads only have one concern, their profit margin.
+However, the entities responsible for transporting loads only have one concern: their profit margin.
 Trucking firms often pressure the truck drivers they employ to cut corners to protect their bottom line.
 When this occurs, innocent people suffer injuries or lose their lives.

-If you have suffered an injury in a big rig crash caused by a negligent trucker or trucking company, call our experienced Pittsburg truck accident lawyers at (925) 428-5220 or (800) 404-5400 today.
+If you have been injured in a big rig crash caused by a negligent trucker or trucking company, call our experienced Pittsburg, CA, truck accident lawyers at (925) 428-5220 or (800) 404-5400 today.
 Our team of attorneys is available anytime to review your case and provide free, friendly advice.

 A big rig crash often results in tragic consequences for those involved.
 Lives can be changed or lost forever.
-If you have sustained a serious injury or lost a close relative in a tractor-trailer wreck, it is essential to seek the legal help you and your family need.
+If you have sustained a severe injury or lost a close relative in a tractor-trailer wreck, you must seek the legal help you and your family need.
 At our law firm, we have handled cases like yours since 1982.
-Our Pittsburg truck accident attorneys will know the best way to proceed in your case by protecting your legal rights and recovering the compensation you rightfully deserve.Top Causes of Big Rig Crashes
+Our Pittsburg truck accident attorneys will know how to proceed in your case by protecting your legal rights and recovering the compensation you deserve.Top Causes of Big Rig Crashes

-- Trucker Fatigue: With high demands to meet strict delivery deadlines every day, truck drivers are pressured by their employers to work extended hours with little to no rest.
+- Trucker Fatigue: With high demands to meet strict daily delivery deadlines, truck drivers are pressured by their employers to work extended hours with little to no rest.
 This failure to follow the Hours of Service (HOS) regulation can result in driver fatigue, causing truckers to become drowsy or even fall asleep while operating a big rig.

 - Truck Driver Error: As a leading cause of all motor vehicle collisions, driver error may have life-changing results when a crash involves a large commercial truck.
 From failing to check blind spots to changing lanes without signaling, there is no room for driver error when there are high stakes like these.

-- Equipment Failure: The Federal Motor Carrier Safety Administration (FMCSA) requires trucking companies to ensure routine inspections and maintenance are performed to meet federal standards.
-When truck firms fail to do so, it may cause a wide array of issues, from trailers detaching from the truck to brake failure and tire blowouts.
+- Equipment Failure: The Federal Motor Carrier Safety Administration (FMCSA) requires trucking companies to ensure routine inspections and maintenance meet federal standards.
+When truck firms fail to do so, it may cause many issues, from trailers detaching from the truck to brake failure and tire blowouts.

-- Improperly Secured Cargo: When cargo is not properly distributed throughout the trailer or not adequately secured, it may lead to a rollover accident, putting the lives of others on the road at risk.
-Conversely, if a tractor-trailer is transporting hazardous materials that were not properly secured or handled, it may result in an explosion or fire in the event of a collision.
+- Improperly Secured Cargo: When cargo is not adequately distributed throughout the trailer or not adequately secured, it may lead to a rollover accident, putting the lives of others on the road at risk.
+Conversely, if a tractor-trailer is transporting hazardous materials that were not adequately secured or handled, it may result in an explosion or fire in a collision.

-- Insufficient Truck Driver Training: Truckers are expected to undergo extensive training before operating a large commercial truck on the roadway.
+- Insufficient Truck Driver Training: Truckers must undergo extensive training before operating a large commercial truck on the roadway.
 It takes experience and skills to safely operate a big rig, particularly in inclement weather conditions.
 When truckers get behind the wheel of an 18-wheeler without being fully prepared, they can be held liable for damages incurred.

 After a truck accident, an injured party may require hospitalization, several surgeries, and even months or years of rehabilitation.
-Even with immediate intervention and medical treatment, injured parties may experience lifelong cognitive and physical deficits as well as the emotional burden of adjusting to a new life.
-If the big rig crash was caused by a negligent truck driver or trucking company, compensation may be sought for economic and non-economic damages, such as:
+Even with immediate intervention and medical treatment, injured parties may experience lifelong cognitive and physical deficits and the emotional burden of adjusting to a new life.
+If the big rig crash was caused by a negligent truck driver or trucking company, compensation might be sought for economic and non-economic damages, such as: